anderslatif/SpaceRepetition/README.md

 ## Utility Functions

-If you don't want to work with the Deck and Card classes, the library also provides some utility functions:
+If you don't want to work with the Deck class, the library also provides some utility functions:

 ```javascript
 import { createFlashcards, getNextCard, createUI } from 'spacerepetition'